Sectoral decarbonisation

 We are a founding member of the Energy Transitions Commission.
 The commission brings together leaders from a wide range of sectors and interests to accelerate the energy transition while enabling robust economic development and limiting the rise in global average temperature.

 In 2020, we agreed to apply six Energy Transition Principles that we jointly developed with BP, Eni, Equinor, Galp, Occidental, Repsol and Total.
-The principles aim to support collective industry acceleration to contribute to the Paris Agreement goals by delivering progress on reducing emissions, the role of carbon sinks, and transparency and alignment on climate change with trade associations.
+The principles aim to support collective industry acceleration to contribute to the Paris Agreement goals by delivering progress on reducing GHG emissions, the role of carbon sinks, and transparency and alignment on climate change with trade associations.

 The joint approach was welcomed by Climate Action 100+, an initiative led by investors with around $52 trillion in assets under management.
 Read more about the principles at www.shell.com/leading-energy-companies-announce-transition-principles